 Currently Mr. Meals resides in Randolph, KS.
 His hobbies include, reading, drawing, foreign language, and learning new instruments.

 Brandon Collins (b.1995) grew up in Middlebourne, WV, and started playing music at the young age of 7.
 With many years of experience growing in music programs in West Virginia, He graduated from West Liberty University with a B.M. in Music Technology and Music Performance.
 His academic performance career has given him experience with multiple percussion ensembles, marching bands, wind ensembles, and jazz groups.
-He moved to Manhattan, Kansas in 2017 to pursue a Master’s degree in Applied Percussion under Kurt Gartner.
+He moved to Manhattan, Kansas, in 2017 to pursue a Master’s degree in Applied Percussion under Kurt Gartner.

-As a freelance performing musician, Brandon currently plays drums with local indie rock band The Box Turtles and new jam band The BPM Trio.
-Brandon has also performed with groups such as The Solars Trio (jazz), In Flow (fusion), The Thundering Cats Big Band, Los Yumas (latin jazz), Dan Evick and The Last Minute Band (light rock), Homemade Jam (classic rock/jam band), Phunk Phace (brass band), and multiple musical theatre shows.
+As a freelance performing musician, Brandon currently plays drums with local indie rock band The Box Turtles and the new jam band The BPM Trio.
+Brandon has also performed with groups such as The Solars Trio (jazz), In Flow (fusion), The Thundering Cats Big Band, Los Yumas (Latin jazz), Dan Evick and The Last Minute Band (light rock), Homemade Jam (classic rock/jam band), Phunk Phace (brass band), and multiple musical theatre shows.

 As an educator, Brandon has worked with multiple drumlines and was a co-instructor of Kansas State University’s Percussion Techniques course.
 He also has experience with private teaching on his own and through the Manhattan Arts Center.